Wildlife Volunteer Program in Botswana

 Beyond wildlife, Botswana's diverse terrain invites exploration, from the expansive deserts to encounters with vibrant local communities.

-Experience the wild beauty of Botswana’s Central Tuli Block through a unique wildlife volunteer program.
+Experience the wild beauty of Botswana’s Central Tuli Block through a unique wildlife volunteer program in Botswana.
 Set in a protected sanctuary home to elephants, leopards, and other African animals, this program offers an exciting way to connect with nature while supporting conservation efforts.

 Volunteers help contribute to a long-term goal of creating a larger protected area by working together with nearby parks and reserves.
 This effort is focused on improving biodiversity in Southern Africa by removing fences and connecting wildlife habitats.